 There are several checks that the uploader carries out to make sure that the data being uploaded is correct.
 These checks include the following:

 Data type (RGB, Thermal, Multispectral)

 Resolution (width, height)

-If this is a Solar Construction operation you have flown yourself, you will also need to tag the GCPs and push the operation to processing.
+If this is a data product that requires ground control points (eg. Solar Construction), you will also need to tag the GCPs and push the operation to processing at this point.
 You can follow this support article on how to do so.